LIDR-academy/demo-ai4devs-sesion1/README.md

 Good luck!

+The content of this repository is part of the AI4Devs program by LIDR.co.
+You can find all the information on the official website [https://lidr.co/ia-devs](https://www.lidr.co/ia-devs)

 # Reverse string ES

 Crea una **página web con lógica en javascript que invierta el orden de una cadena de texto**.